retorquere/zotero-better-bibtex/README.md

 The format is either 'bibtex' or 'biblatex', and determines the translator used for export.

-Zotero needs to be running for this to work.
+Zotero needs to be running for this to work, and you have to enable the option in the configuration (see below).

 ## Force citation key